-For grants that expire or are forfeited without being exercised, the Company records a reclassification to deficit of the stock-based compensation previously recorded to contributed surplus.
 For grants that are exercised, the Company records a reclassification to share capital of the stock-based compensation previously recorded to contributed surplus.

-At the end of each reporting period, the Company re-assesses its estimates of the number of awards that are expected to vest and recognizes the impact of the revisions in the consolidated statement of loss and comprehensive loss.
+At the end of each reporting period, the Company re-assesses its estimates of the number of awards that are expected to vest and recognizes the impact of the revisions in the consolidated statement of income and comprehensive income.

-K) Earnings (loss) per common share
+Earnings per common share

-Basic earnings (loss) per common share is calculated by dividing the net income (loss) attributable to common shareholders (the numerator) by the weighted average number of common shares outstanding (the denominator) during the year.
+Basic earnings per common share is calculated by dividing the net income attributable to common shareholders (the numerator) by the weighted average number of common shares outstanding (the denominator) during the year.
 The denominator (number of units) is calculated by adjusting the shares issued at the beginning of the year by the number of shares bought back or issued during the year, multiplied by a time-weighting factor.